A vehicle parked near Spitzkoppe at sunset in Namibia

 The mistakes that make 14 days feel rushed

-Most bad 2-week Namibia itineraries are not wildly unrealistic.
-They are only a bit too full in five different places.
+Most weak 2-week Namibia itineraries are not wildly unrealistic.
+They are a bit too full in five different places.
 Arrival day gets overestimated.
 Sossusvlei is under-timed.
 The coast becomes a sleep stop instead of a pause.
-Damaraland is reduced to a transit view.
-Etosha gets treated like one gate and one waterhole.
-Then the last two days become a scramble back south.
+Damaraland shrinks to a transit view.
+Etosha gets treated as one gate and one waterhole.
+Then the last two days are a scramble back south.

-That is why this article is not really about finding a cleverer loop.
-It is about protecting the classic one from all the little upgrades that quietly make it worse.
-If you want the broad first Namibia trip, the smartest version is usually the simplest one.
+So this article is not about finding a cleverer loop.
+It is about protecting the standard one from the small upgrades that quietly make it worse.
+For a first Namibia trip, the smartest version is the simplest one.

 Final verdict